 Hardwoods and softwoods are both utilized in the pulp, paper, and biofuels industries.
-Softwoods, such as conifers, have long fibers well suited for use in making strong paper products such as shipping containers and grocery bags.
-But softwoods are also more difficult to deconstruct than hardwoods.
-In addition, the sugar found within softwoods converts more easily and in higher volume to ethanol, making softwoods a potentially superior feedstock for biofuels.

-Like most plants, hardwoods and softwoods contain lignin, the notoriously hard-to-process "glue" that lends plant tissues their structure and sturdiness.
-The lignin in hardwoods, however, is easier to degrade.
-UW-Madison professor John Ralph has demonstrated the potential for softwoods to process more easily if engineered to incorporate key features of hardwoods' lignin.
+Softwoods, such as conifers, have long fibers well suited for use in making strong paper products, but are also more difficult to deconstruct than hardwoods.
+In addition, the sugars in softwoods convert more easily and in higher volume to biofuels.
+Hardwoods, however, contain lignin that is easier to degrade.
+UW-Madison professor John Ralph has demonstrated the potential for softwoods to process more easily if engineered to incorporate key features of the lignin in hardwoods.

 Bottom Line: By pairing the most economically desirable traits of each wood type, it's possible to decrease the intensity of processing techniques and increase yields across a variety of industries.
-Not only could this have a significant economic impact on Wisconsin's multi-billion dollar paper and pulp mill industry, it could also have the tangible environmental benefits of reducing the energy required for processing and the amount of waste produced.
+Not only could this have a significant economic impact on the paper and pulp mill industry, it could also have the tangible environmental benefits of reducing the energy required for processing and the amount of waste produced.